-This legal jargon says that the total IBR payment is calculated for the couple.
-Individual payments are then based upon the portion of debt in the name of that particular spouse.
-So if your wife has twice the student debt you do, if you both are on IBR, her payment will be double yours… but as a couple your total payment will effectively stay the same.
+This legal jargon basically says that the total IBR payment is calculated for the couple.
+Individual payments are then based upon the portion of the debt in the name of that particular spouse.
+So if your spouse has twice the student debt you do, if you both are on IBR, her payment will be double yours… but as a couple, your total payment will effectively stay the same.

-Many customer service representatives will get this information wrong, like mine did.
+Many customer service representatives will get this information wrong as mine did.
 This is a pretty complicated bit of student loan rules, so it isn’t reasonable to expect them to advise you on this subject perfectly.